 Aging often brings with it changes that do not reflect how we see ourselves.
 Skin can begin to sag.
 Facial volume is in places that we don’t want it, and not where we do.
-The neck, jawline and jowls which looked youthful and vibrant now look full and irregular.
-No one has a crystal ball, but we can look at our parents and grandparents and see the future before us.
-VASERlipo™ using special ultrasonic probes designed for the delicate structures of the face can be used to restore contour, shape and tone to the face.
-Hidden access points and minimal recovery can results in maximal improvements with this specialized technique.
-VASERlipo can be used alone or in conjunction with other procedures such as fat grafting, face and neck lifting, eyelid surgery, or laser resurfacing to create a harmonious and optimal rejuvenation.
+The neck, jawline, and jowls which looked youthful and vibrant now look full and irregular.
+VASERlipo™ uses special ultrasonic probes designed for the delicate structures of the face that can be used to restore contour, shape, and tone to the face.
+Hidden access points and minimal recovery can result in maximal improvements with this specialized technique.

 Are You A Good Candidate for VASERlipo Rejuvenation of the Face & Neck?